 When I was finally able to get to the office, my doc told me he would be on vacation, but he wanted to go over my results with me before he was leaving to be sure that I understood everything and he could answer any questions for me (again, making me feel like a human) because he was about to drop some knowledge on me.

 Anyway, I got my test results and everything was normal except for one big thing – my blood glucose.

 Normal range for fasting blood glucose is around 60-70 mg/dL, but it ranges.
 My fasting levels were over 320 mg/dL, almost 5 times higher than it should be – he said the two words I didn’t want to hear ever in my entire little life: “You’re Diabetic.”

 Diabetes runs in my family – a common misconception is that you get it by eating too much sugar.
-That’s just one of the ways, but your body can also become insulin resistant, so your blood sugar gets extremely high because your body isn’t producing enough insulin to combat the sugar in your blood.
+That’s just one of the ways, but your body can also become insulin resistant, so your blood sugar gets extremely high because your body isn’t using insulin efficiently to combat the sugar in your blood.
 Because of research, it really has become a manageable illness, but in all of the things I have to think about in a day – this is a lot of extra responsibility.
 There are no days off.
 I have to monitor my glucose daily, measure everything I eat, eat 6 freaking times a day, workout twice a day, and write down all of this every single day.
 No. days. off.

 Is it bad that the first thing I thought was “OMG.
 I don’t have TIME FOR THIS TO HAPPEN!!”